JianxGao/MinD-3D/README.md

 # MinD-3D: Reconstruct High-quality 3D objects in Human Brain

-We will release code, model and dataset.
+We will release code, model.

+# Dataset
+You can download fMRI-Shape by this link: https://huggingface.co/datasets/Fudan-fMRI/fMRI-Shape.

+(Now we have released the data for **Subject 1**)

 # Introduction
 <img src='./imgs/teaser.png' width="100%">